que-rb/que/docs/advanced_setup.md

                           :dbname   => uri.path[1..-1]
     end

-    Que.connection_proc = pond.method(:checkout)
+    Que.connection = pond

 ##### Other Connection Pools

-If you're using an ORM or other database library not covered here, Que can probably work with it without too much issue.
-You can set connection_proc to a Proc containing any logic you like, so long as its call method is thread-safe, yields a PG::Connection object, and is [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)).
+If you're using an ORM or other database library not covered here, Que can probably work with it without too much issue, you'll just need to give Que a proc (or other callable object) it can use to get a connection.
+The proc can contain any logic you like, so long as it is thread-safe, yields a PG::Connection object, and is [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)).
 Reentrancy means that, for the proc you give Que, the following must print true:

-    connection_proc = Proc.new do |&block|
+    connection_proc = proc do |&block|
       # Your logic here, which safely locks a PG::Connection and passes it to block.call()
     end

     connection_proc.call do |o1|
       connection_proc.call do |o2|
         puts o1 == o2 # Should be true.
+      end
+    end

+As an example of how this works, consider the proc that Que uses internally to support ActiveRecord:

+    Que.connection_proc = proc do |&block|
+      ActiveRecord::Base.connection_pool.with_connection do |conn|
+        # We let ActiveRecord's own connection pool handle the locking, but
+        # #with_connection locks a connection adapter, so we still need to
+        # call #raw_connection to get the actual PG::Connection object.
+Then
+        # we just pass it to the block.

+        block.call(conn.raw_connection)
       end
     end